-- Deathbed and funeral expenses; - Debt owed to persons ordinarily resident in South Africa that has been settled with property that forms part of estate; - Costs which have been allowed by the Master in the administration and liquidation of the estate; - All expenditure incurred in carrying out the requirements of the Master or SARS; - Assets situated outside of South Africa, acquired by the deceased prior to becoming ordinarily resident in South Africa; - An amount of any claim by the surviving spouse; - Value of any property that accrues to any public benefit organisation or institution which is exempt from tax; - Improvements made to the property by the beneficiary during the lifetime of the deceased, with the deceased's consent, that enhanced the value of the property; - Remaining assets accruing to a surviving spouse.
+- Deathbed and funeral expenses: - Debt owed to persons ordinarily resident in South Africa that has been settled with property that forms part of estate; - Debts owed by the deceased to non-residents are deductible only to the extent that they have been settled using proceeds from assets that are included in the estate.
+Debts must first be settled using foreign assets that do not constitute property.
+Only the excess debt may be deducted in the estate. - Costs which have been allowed by the Master in the administration and liquidation of the estate;

+- All expenditure incurred in carrying out the requirements of the Master or SARS: - Assets situated outside of South Africa, acquired by the deceased prior to becoming ordinarily resident in South Africa; - An amount of any claim by the surviving spouse; - Value of any property that accrues to any public benefit organisation or institution which is exempt from tax; - Improvements made to the property by the beneficiary during the lifetime of the deceased, with the deceased's consent, that enhanced the value of the property; - Remaining assets accruing to a surviving spouse.